-Please note, this scripture says ‘the world that then existed perished’.
-We believe that this scripture refers to Lucifer’s flood in the Pre-Adamic Age, and not to Noah’s flood in the Adamic Age, for the reasons we have already explained previously.
+Please note that this scripture says ‘the world that then existed perished’.
+This scripture refers to Lucifer’s flood in the Pre-Adamic Age, and not to Noah’s flood in the Adamic Age.

 The main difference between God’s judgements of Lucifer’s world and Noah’s world is that Lucifer’s world was completely destroyed.
-All physical life on earth in Lucifer’s world totally perished.
+All life on earth in Lucifer’s world totally perished.
 This was not the case resulting from God’s judgement of Noah’s world.
 God did not completely destroy all of Noah’s world.
-All physical life did not totally perish, as in the case of Lucifer’s world.
-Of course, in both of these judgements of God, Satan and his fallen angels could not be destroyed because God created them as immortal spirit beings.
+All life on earth did not totally perish, as in the case of Lucifer’s world.
+Of course, in both of these judgements of God, Satan and his fallen angels could not perish because God created them as immortal spirit beings.

 Finally, let us now consider some relevant scientific theories, which complete our study of the Pre-Adamic Age.